JaneliaSciComp/nf-omezarr/README.md

 # OME-Zarr Conversion Pipeline

-Nextflow pipeline which converts Bioformats-compatible images to [NGFF](https://github.com/ome/ngff) (e.g. OME-Zarr) format using [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw).
+This Nextflow pipeline automates the conversion of [Bio-Formats-compatible images](https://bio-formats.readthedocs.io/en/v8.3.0/supported-formats.html) into the [Next Generation File Format (NGFF)](https://github.com/ome/ngff) (a.k.a.
+OME-Zarr) using [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw).

-Why not just use bioformats2raw directly?
-This pipeline encapsulates all the dependencies, so you don't need to install Java, blosc, etc. It also lets you distribute work on any HPC cluster.
+## Why use this pipeline instead of bioformats2raw directly?

+While you can absolutely run bioformats2raw on its own or use the excellent [NGFF-Converter](https://github.com/glencoesoftware/NGFF-Converter) GUI, this pipeline has advantages in certain situtations:

+* **HPC Integration**: Easily schedules and distributes work on high-performance computing (HPC) clusters.
+* **Dependency Encapsulation**: No need to install or manage Java, Blosc, or other libraries.
+Everything runs in a controlled, containerized environment.
+* **Batch Processing**: Automatically scans and processes entire directories of images.
+* **Extended Features**: Includes Janelia-specific enhancements that may also benefit other users and facilities.

 ## Quick Start

-The only software requirements for running this pipeline are [Nextflow](https://www.nextflow.io) (version 20.10.0 or greater) and either [Docker](https://docs.docker.com/get-started/get-docker/) or [Singularity](https://sylabs.io) (version 3.5 or greater).
-If you are running on an HPC cluster, ask your system administrator to install Singularity on all the cluster nodes.
+The only software requirements for running this pipeline are [Nextflow](https://www.nextflow.io) (version 23.04.0 or greater) and either [Docker](https://docs.docker.com/get-started/get-docker/) or [Singularity/Apptainer](https://apptainer.org/).
+If you are running on an HPC cluster, ask your system administrator to install Apptainer on all the cluster nodes.

 To [install Nextflow](https://www.nextflow.io/docs/latest/getstarted.html):